-Why study Radiologic Technology: Concentration Nuclear Medicine at APSU?
+Why study Radiologic Science: Concentration Nuclear Medicine at APSU?

-Radiologic technology students benefit from a variety of challenging clinical rotations that provide valuable clinical experience.
+Radiologic Science students benefit from a variety of challenging clinical rotations that provide valuable clinical experience.
 The Nuclear Medicine concentration is offered with affiliate program hosted at Vanderbilt Medical Center.

 What will I learn?

 Students will complete core courses and courses in Physics & Instrumentation, Nuclear Math, Clinical Nuclear Medicine, Radiochemistry & Radiopharmacy, Radiation Safety, Computer Applications, and Patient Care.

 The Freshmen Seminar degree requirement completed by most students is APSU 1000.
 The course is delivered in a small-class setting with like-minded students led by a faculty member and a peer leader.
 The interdisciplinary course is intended to support first-semester students and provide them with a foundation for university success.
 Emphasis is placed on student engagement, university learning success strategies, support services, library literacy, financial literacy, and academic and career planning.
 The first class meeting of APSU 1000 during fall semesters is on Freshmen Convocation Day.

 The general education core is designed to develop critical competencies in written communication, oral communication, mathematical analysis, and critical thinking skills.
 Students at APSU select coursework in the general education core in the areas of Communication, Humanities and Fine Arts, Social and Behavioral Sciences, History, Natural Sciences, and Mathematics.
 While the general education core requirements for graduation can be met by choosing courses from each of these areas, some programs of study require lower division courses that serve as prerequisites for upper division courses.
 Students should consult the sample 4-year plans and confer with their academic advisors as they choose their general education core courses.

 What engagement opportunities are available to APSU students?